 Durability is the most important factor.
 Don’t worry about lifetime warranties and all that crap because honestly, when the apocalypse is looming, the last thing you’re going to do is get on the phone to inquire about the warranty on your shovel.

-You want to look for a shovel that is made with the highest quality and strongest materials like steel and carbon fiber.
+You want to look for a shovel that is made with the highest quality and strongest materials like cold steel and carbon fiber.

 Pay extra close attention to the materials used on the handle.
 A lack of durability on the handle will start to show early on because it will get wobbly and fragile and you won’t be able to put as much leverage behind it without fear of snapping something.

 A lot of manufacturers will preach how strong and durable the shovel head is but they’ll neglect to tell you that parts of the handle are plastic.
 Don’t get fooled by that.

 Portability and lightweight design are much more important than you think.
 As you’re planning everything you want to have with you, where it’s going to go, how you’re bugging out, and how heavy everything is, you’ll realize that space comes at a premium.

 You don’t want to take anything that isn’t completely necessary because you never know what you’ll have to sacrifice to make room.
 The best survival shovels barely take up more space than a small plate when folded up.

 Keep in mind that some of the best options do not fold up to that size so you may have to sacrifice a little in terms of durability if you need something that is highly portable.

 Our recommendation is that you have two options.
 We’d go with a small compact shovel that you can use for light work but take it with you everywhere you go.
 Then, you should also have a heavy-duty option that might be a little heavier but you only use it for the serious stuff.

 Price always matters, right?
 Thankfully a majority of the shovels on this list are less than $30 so you should have no problem justifying the cost.
 We should all have a prepping budget as we gather up all our necessary supplies and organize everything.